 - Strategy and efficiency.
 Everything we do is designed to be used as evidence at trial.
 We do not ask questions in depositions that cannot be used at trial, and we do not ask questions in depositions so opposing counsel is able to give the deposition to their witness to practice the answer to every question that will be asked of them at trial.

 - Expert witnesses.
 We communicate with our experts on their level.
 We focus them on the issues in the case and analyze their work as it progresses.
-We speaking business, especially accounting.
+We speak business, especially accounting.

 Everything else we do is on par with other law firms.
 We use outside vendors and other law firms to achieve parity.
 We have a vendor, for example, to handle document control and production, and to create searchable data bases.
 This is less expensive than performing this task in house.
 If we need additional legal talent, we have lawyers from other firms join our team.
 We always have a tax lawyer on tap for settlements.